 Those beefy braised shreds can also form the basis for one killer sandwich.
 This French dip-style creation uses the meat’s cooking liquid as its savory dunking sauce.
 Get the Slow Cooked Rosemary Tri-Tip French Dip recipe.

-This post was originally published on September 19, 2015 and has been updated with additional images, links, and text.
+This post was originally published in 2015 and has been updated with additional images, links, and text.